Postdoctoral Associate, Yale University School of Management

 New draft coming soon

 Summary: Across the world, policymakers have devoted substantial attention and resources to relaxing financial constraints on small firms and farms through microcredit and microinsurance.
 I develop a novel test for whether imperfections in labor and land markets, which are common among small firms and farms in developing countries, weaken the impact of relaxing financial constraints.
 Applying my test to data from two randomized experiments, I find that these imperfections substantially limit firms' and farms' ability to take advantage of microcredit and microinsurance and may also stifle the effect of other programs designed to spur small firm and farm growth and profits.

-Mentions: World Bank Development Impact blog
+World Bank Development Impact Blog (December 2014)

 Dormant Working Paper